Samuelczhu/Spycar/README.md

 # Spycar
-Please notes the Android Studio code was not uploaded yet.
+Please see the Android Studio code folder for java and xml codes